piotrmurach/rspec-benchmark/README.md

 ### 1.3 Comparison

-The `perform_faster_than` and `perform_slower_than` matcher allows you to test performance of your code compared to other.
+The `perform_faster_than` and `perform_slower_than` matchers allow you to test performance of your code compared with other.
 For example:

 ```ruby
 expect { ... }.to perform_faster_than { ... }
 expect { ... }.to perform_slower_than { ... }
 ```

-And if you want to compare how much faster or slower your code compared to other do:
+And if you want to compare how much faster or slower your code is do:

 ```ruby
 expect { ... }.to perform_faster_than { ... }.at_least(5).times
 expect { ... }.to perform_faster_than { ... }.at_most(5).times